caltechlibrary/pubarchiver/README.md

 If given the argument `-a` (or `/a` on Windows) followed by a file name, the given file will be read for the list of articles instead of getting the list from the server.
 The contents of the file must be in the same XML format as the list obtain from microPublication.org; see option `-g`, described below, for a way to get the current article list from the server.

-If the option `-d` is given, Microarchiver will download only articles whose publication dates are _after_ the given date.
+If the option `-d` is given, `microarchiver` will download only articles whose publication dates are _after_ the given date.
 Valid date descriptors are those accepted by the Python [dateparser](https://pypi.org/project/dateparser/) library.
 Make sure to enclose descriptions within single or double quotes.
 Examples:

 ```
   microarchiver -d "2014-08-29"   ....